takeshixx/ILSpy-CosturaPlugin/README.md

 A pre-built DLL is available in the [release section](https://github.com/takeshixx/ILSpy-CosturaPlugin/releases).
 Just copy it to the same directory where the `ILSpy.exe` resides and run `ILSpy.exe`.

+## Usage

+This plugin will add two context menu items:

+* `Load Embedded References`: Embeded references will be decompressed and the original DLL files will be stored in the same path as the assembly they have been extracted from.
+The extracted DLL files will be added to ILSpy automatically.
+* `Remove Costura Module Initializer`: This option will remove the `AssemblyLoader.Attach();` call in the module initializer in order to ignore all embedded references.
+This is required if one wants to patch any of the embedded references and use them in the actual assembly.
+The original embedded references will still be in the resources of a binary, but they will be ignored in favour of the previously extracted DLL files.

 ## Building

 Clone the ILSpy repository: